 Creating a Visual Identity

-Sophie Rush and Shannon Swinburn were selected to design the visual identity for this year's Degree Shows.
+Nikita Loknath Rao and Stefan Iyapah are designing the visual identity for our Degree Shows.
 This includes everything from posters and invites, to animations and wayfinding.

 Each year the College asks students from BA Graphic Design to create an identity and a high-profile campaign for our summer shows.
 The winning design is picked by a panel including course tutors and the Head of College.